SatoryKono/ChEMBL_data_acquisition/docs/en/architecture/ARCHITECTURE.md

 ```

 The orchestrator initialises shared configuration, logging and rate limiting,
-then invokes each CLI module in order.
-Pipelines import reusable components from
+then invokes each CLI module in order up to the activity stage.
+The tissue
+pipeline runs separately when required so that operators can refresh the
+reference tables before the activity join.
+Pipelines import reusable components
-`library/`:
+from `library/`:

 - `library/clients` — HTTP clients with retry and throttling logic for ChEMBL,
   UniProt, PubMed, OpenAlex, CrossRef, PubChem.
 - `library/pipelines` — Fetching, transformation and export logic for each
   entity.
 Subpackages (`document`, `target`, `assay`, `testitem`, `tissue`,
-  `activity`) expose orchestration primitives reused by the scripts.
+  `activity`) expose orchestration primitives reused by the scripts, even when
+  the orchestration chain executes only the document → target → assay → test
+  item → activity subset.
 - `library/utils` — CLI helpers, deterministic CSV I/O, configuration loaders,
   logging bootstrap and file system utilities.
 - `library/qa` & `library/table_quality.py` — Schema validation, quality